matthmr/cproj/README.md

 # C Project template
-Little template files that might be useful in a C project.
+Template files that might be useful in a C project.

 ## configure